Addiction In Columbus, Ohio: Stages and Warning Signs

 What Are The Warning Signs of Addiction?

 Most signs in the category are readily visible, while others stay hidden and occur as progressive changes.
-As per Paula Spencer Scott’s study published in 2023, Physical signs include:Â
+Physical signs of addiction include:

 - Having bloodshot eyes, which is evident in many users.
-The pupils may also appear constricted.
+The pupils also appear constricted.

 - There may be an interruption in sleeping habits.

-A person may experience insomnia or hypersomnia depending on the type of drug.
+A person experiences insomnia or hypersomnia depending on the type of drug. - An individual experiences constant changes in complexion.

-- An individual may experience constant changes in complexion.
 Most users get acne, paleness, and scars on their skin.

-A person may have poor personal hygiene.
+- A person has poor personal hygiene.

 There are also behavioral signs of addiction.
 Addicts are likely to isolate themselves from friends and family when they develop a substance use disorder.

 In most cases, they will experience shame and fear of the social stigma associated with drug use.
-For example, they may spend more time alone in their room and shut down when people talk to them.
+For example, they spend more time alone in their room and shut down when people talk to them.

-Addicts may display erratic behavior.
+Addicts display erratic behavior.
 Depending on the drug, the behavior is mainly associated with paranoia, a sense of power, and invulnerability.
-Withdrawal symptoms may also cause addicts to engage in reckless and criminal activities to gain the funds to maintain their habit.
+Withdrawal symptoms also cause addicts to engage in reckless and criminal activities to gain the funds to maintain their habit.

-Addicts may experience a loss of interest in completing everyday tasks, such as attending to household chores.
+Addicts experience a loss of interest in completing everyday tasks, such as attending to household chores.
 Frequent failure to follow through on priorities and lack of enthusiasm indicate an underlying problem.

-It may be time for intervention if you’re sick of seeing a loved one’s life destroyed by addiction.
+An intervention is necessary if you’re sick of seeing a loved one’s life destroyed by addiction.
 There is no hard and fast rule on how to go about organizing an intervention, but you should undoubtedly be well-prepared.
-An intervention is a meeting where friends and family discuss with their loved one about their substance misuse and ask them to accept treatment.

-What Happens at a Rehab Center?
+What Happens at a Columbus, Ohio, Rehab Center?

 1. Detoxification

-Detoxification usually is the first step in treatment.
+Detoxification is usually the first step in treatment.

 In detoxification, you are stabilized under a medical detox program.
 It helps in overcoming withdrawal symptoms.

 Once you are cleared from detox, the rest of the rehabilitation process begins.
-Below are several common types of therapy utilized by rehab centers.

 2. Cognitive Behavioral Therapy (CBT)